riwazudas/AnswerLens/README.md

 - Submit pull requests
 - Improve documentation

-## 🙏 Acknowledgments

-- **Google Gemini**: Powerful free AI vision model
-- **Python Community**: Amazing libraries (Pillow, mss, tkinter)
-- **Cue Prompter**: Inspiration for teleprompter design

-## 📞 Support
+## �️ Troubleshooting

-For issues or questions:
-1. Check the Troubleshooting section
-2. Review Google Gemini documentation
-3. Open an issue on the repository

-## ⭐ Star This Project

-If you find this useful, please consider starring the repository!

----
+**"API key is invalid" error**:

-**Built with ❤️ using Python, Google Gemini AI, and Tkinter**d the API key and clicked "Initialize"
+- Ensure you pasted the API key and clicked "Initialize"
 - Check that you copied the complete key from Google AI Studio

 **"Failed to capture screen" error**: